MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/porting-ndis-6-x-drivers-to-ndis-6-60.md

 ms.technology: windows-devices
 ---

-# Porting NDIS 6.x Drivers to NDIS 6.60
+# Porting NDIS 6.x drivers to NDIS 6.60

 NDIS 6.60 is substantially the same as NDIS 6.50.
 For detailed information about new features for NDIS 6.60, see [Introduction to NDIS 6.60](introduction-to-ndis-6-60.md).